kubeflow/blog/_posts/2024-09-28-gsoc-2024-summary-push-basd-metrics-collection.md

 Firstly, I got to know about GSoC and Kubeflow with the recommendation from the former active maintainer Ce Gao(gaocegege)'s personal blog.
 And I was deeply impressed by the idea of cloud native AI toolkits, I decided to dive into this area and learn some skills to enhance my career and future.
 In the blog, I'll provide my personal insight into Katib, for those who are interested in cloud native, AI, and hyperparameters tuning.

-## Goal
+## Problem

 The project aims to provide a Python SDK API interface for users to push metrics to Katib DB directly.

 The current implementation of Metrics Collector is pull-based, raising design problems such as determining the frequency at which we scrape the metrics, performance issues like the overhead caused by too many sidecar containers, and restrictions on developing environments that must support sidecar containers and admission webhooks.
 And also, for data scientists, they need to pay attention to the format of metrics printed in the training scripts, which is error prone and may be hard to recognize.

+## Solution

-Thus, we decided to implement a new API for Katib Python SDK to offer users a push-based way to store metrics directly into the Kaitb DB and resolve those issues raised by pull-based metrics collection.
+We decided to implement a new API for Katib Python SDK to offer users a push-based way to store metrics directly into the Kaitb DB and resolve those issues raised by pull-based metrics collection.

 ![](../images/2024-09-28-gsoc-2024-summary-push-based-metrics-collection/push-based-metrics-collection.png)

-## What I did in the GSoC Project
+## My Contributions during the GSoC

 I raised numerous PRs for the Katib and Training-Operator project.
 Some of them are related to my GSoC project, and others may contribute to the completeness of UTs (Unit Tests), simplicity of dependency management, and the compatibility of the UI component.